best-tufts/intro_to_single_cell_rnaseq/docs/intro_to_single_cell_rnaseq/07_differential_expression.md

 ## Differentially Expressed Genes

-We are also interested in gene expression changes between the conditions within each cluster.
+We are also interested in gene expression changes between the conditions within each cluster/cell-type.
 As mentioned in lecture, experiments designed to test differences between conditions should have ideally have multiple replicates of each condition and intra-individual variation should be taken into account.
 One solution is to use mixed-effects models [MAST](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0844-5).

-For our tutorial dataset, with only one replicate in each condition, we can't apply these these methods and so our `p-values` will suffere from pseudoreplication bias.
+For our tutorial dataset, with only one replicate in each condition, we can't apply these these methods and so our `p-values` will suffer from pseudoreplication bias.
 Findings should be considered hypothesis generating.

 To demonstrate, we'll use `FindMarkers` on cluster 6 cells to find differences between `ctrl` and `stim`.
 First, select the cluster 6 cells in a new seurat object using `subset`:
 ```R
 cluster_6 = subset(integ_seurat, ident = 6)
 ```